 Sim cards are what allow a phone to identify itself and communicate with a carrier’s network.
 In other cases, it can also store stuff like contacts and other data.
 But since iPhones sync all that via either iTunes or over the air, our Sim cards don’t actually contain this info.
 (So in other words, without a Sim, our iPhones are basically iPod Touches.)

 Standard Sims and MicroSims both have chips that are electronically the same, as confirmed by the GSM association.
-So the only difference is the extra plastic casing the chip’s embedded on.
+So the only difference is the extra plastic casing around it the chip’s embedded on.

 With the arrival of the iPad 3G, plenty of resources cropped up for dealing with the Sim/MicroSim size differential.
 (A lot of people wanted to use their Sims interchangeably between the iPhone and iPad to share the data, instead of getting two independent plans.)
 And thanks to crafty Sim hackers and swift-moving entrepreneurs, there are a lot of ways to approach the size dilemma.

 A little Googling reveals that the previous iPhone models’ Sims are trimmable to fit a MicroSim card tray without loss of function — at least in the iPad 3G.
 Obviously, no one’s tried this with an actual iPhone 4, since they’re not out yet.

 But the early predictions look good.
 MicroSims have already proven to work in older model iPhones (see video at bottom), with the addition of an adaptor of some sort to up-size the card.
 (And if you presume that AT&T doesn’t sanction this, you’d be right.
 So proceed at your own risk, if you decide to give any of these hacks a go.)

 That said, here are some resources* we found: